 Brugmansia Winter Care Preparation

-Prior to bringing brugmansia indoors for winter dormancy, it is usually a good idea cut the plant back.
+Prior to bringing brugmansia indoors for winter dormancy, it’s a good idea to cut the plant back.
 Likewise, outdoor brugmansia plants in warmer climates should also be cut back to the ground and mulched generously.
 To ensure continuous plants, in the event something goes wrong, you may also want to consider rooting the cuttings taken during pruning.

-Once temperatures drop below 50 degrees F. outside, it is time to take steps for wintering brugmansia.
+Once temperatures drop below 50 F. (10 C.). outside, it is time to take steps for wintering brugmansia.
 Place the plant in a dark, poorly lit location, such as the basement or even a closet, for winter storage.
-Less light and cooler temperatures (above 40 degrees but under 50) are important for dormancy.
-Continue to water brugmansia sparingly, about once a month, to prevent the plant from drying out completely.
+Less light and cooler temperatures (40-50 F./5-10 C.) are important for dormancy.
+Continue to water brugmansia sparingly about once a month to prevent the plant from drying out completely.
 However, do not fertilize it.
 Allow brugmansia to enter dormancy as normal.
 Complete leaf drop during this time is normal for brugmansia over winter.

 Wintering Brugmansia as Houseplants